Atheerrrr/pdsnd_github/README.md

 ### Description

-Upload a project from local machine to github through Git commands
+Upload a project from local machine to github through Git commands..

 ### Files used